-Broward County is actively engaged in promoting fair housing for its residents.
-The county in coordination with CIVITAS developed the 2020 Analysis of Impediments to Fair Housing Choice.
+The City in coordination with Broward County will be actively engaged in promoting fair housing for its residents.
+The City and County in coordination with CIVITAS developed the 2020 Analysis of Impediments to Fair Housing Choice.
 The county's fair housing program is decisively designed to affirmatively further fair housing objectives of Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights Act of 1968, as amended, and other relevant federal, state, and local fair housing laws.
 The county is committed to prohibiting discrimination in housing based on a person's race, color, religion, sex, familial status, national origin, age, or disability.